jordivino/Cuteflix/README.md

 ###Tourguide

-I'd like to add a simple tourguide that outlines Cuteflix basic features when a new user logs in
+I'd like to add a simple tourguide that outlines Cuteflix's basic features when a new user logs in.

 ###Error handling for duplicate videos